 Of course, all this is not easy, especially the change in the organizational behavior towards suppliers, changing the systems.
 However, the results outweigh all the efforts to become an efficient enterprise.

-For more information about how to bolster collaboration between buyers and suppliers, register here for our next webinar: “Vendor Managed Inventory with SAP ARIBA Supply Chain Collaboration”
+For more information about how to bolster collaboration between buyers and suppliers, you can watch our webinar "Vendor Managed Inventory with SAP Ariba Supply Chain Collaboration"